SichangHe/igem-2022-dku-backup/src/contribution.md

 We created
 [a monolithic repository for all our documentation](https://gitlab.oit.duke.edu/sh623/igem-2022-dku) way before iGEM announced that GitLab will be their new Wiki platform.
-And, we use it to track every event and task using GitLab Issues.
+And, we use it to track every event and task using GitLab Issues, including our brainstorming, lab design, and Wiki design process.

 GitLab is very helpful for our collaboration.
 All issues, responses to issues,